MetaCenterCloudPuppet/cesnet-kerberos/README.markdown

 #####`kdc_packages`

 KDC packages name.
-Default: by plaform.
+Default: by platform.

 #####`kdc_hostnames`

 KDC hostnames.
 Default: *kadmin\_hostname* or *$::fqdn*.

-It should be real hostnames, not DNS alias.
+It should be real hostnames, not DNS aliases.
+See *client\_properties* for aliases usage.

 #####`kdc_properties`